anoma/nspec/docs/Prelude.juvix.md

   } public;
 ```

-- **Map K V**: Represents a collection of key-value pairs, sometimes called
+## Map K V

-  dictionary, where keys are of type `K` and values are of type `V`.
+The type `Map K V` represents a collection of key-value pairs, sometimes called dictionary, where keys are of type `K` and values are of type `V`.

 ```juvix
 import Data.Map as Map public;